Entanglement structure of current-driven diffusive fermion systems: Open random quantum circuit without charge conservation

-The time-averaged density matrix is simply given by the infinite temperature state $\bar{\rho} =2^{-L} \id$; however, since the reservoir has zero entropy we do not expect the higher order moments of $\rho$ to be at infinite temperature.
-We can evaluate the average purity by noting that $\overline{\rho^2}$ is also proportional to $\id$, which implies that the second order moments of the density matrix coefficients satisfy \be \overline{a_{S} a_{S'^\dag}} \propto \delta_{SS'}. \ee For this problem we can then write the second order moment equations in the form
+The time-averaged density matrix is simply given by the infinite-temperature state $\bar{\rho} =2^{-L} \id$; however, since the reservoir has zero entropy we do not expect the higher-order moments of $\rho$ to be at infinite temperature.
+We can evaluate the average purity by noting that $\overline{\rho^2}$ is also proportional to $\id$, which implies that the second-order moments of the density matrix coefficients satisfy \be \overline{a_{S} a_{S'^\dag}} \propto \delta_{SS'}. \ee For this problem, we can then write the second-order moment equations in the form

-Further simplifications are possible by noting that, due to the symmetry of the problem, the average population of strings with $S_i=X,Y,Z$ are equal in the NEASs.
-This allows us to represent each $S\to 01001\ldots$ by binary strings, where $0/1$ denote whether a given site has a trivial/nontrivial operator \cite{Nahum17}.
-In this case, the local Hilbert space for the strings is mapped to a pseudo-spin 1/2 and the update matrix takes the form
+Further simplifications are possible by noting that, due to the symmetry of the problem, the average populations of strings with $S_i=X,Y,Z$ are equal in the NEASs.
+This result allows us to represent each $S\to 01001\ldots$ by binary strings, where $0$ or $1$ denotes whether a given site has a trivial or nontrivial operator \cite{Nahum17}.
+In this case, the local Hilbert space for the strings is mapped to a pseudospin 1/2, and the transition matrix takes the form